-Governor Eric Holcomb has reappointed two trustees to the University of Southern Indiana Board of Trustees and named a new trustee to the board.
-Returning trustees are W. Harold Calloway and John M. Dunn, both of Evansville.
-Calloway, current board chair, and Dunn were reappointed to serve four-year terms.
-Both were first appointed to the board in 2006 and have previously been reappointed in 2010 and 2014.
+Governor Eric Holcomb has reappointed one trustee to the University of Southern Indiana Board of Trustees and named two new trustees to the board.
+Returning trustee Jeffrey L. Knight of Evansville was reappointed to serve a four-year term.
+Knight was first appointed to the board in 2006 and has previously been reappointed in 2007, 2011 and 2015.

 Photo Credit: Submitted